Target species

 In drinking water use.

-To ensure the correct dosage, body weight should be determined as accurately as possible to avoid underdosing.
+To ensure a correct dosage, body weight should be determined as accurately as possible.
 The intake of medicated water depends on the clinical condition of the animals.
-In order to obtain the correct dosage the concentration of tiamulin has to be adjusted accordingly.
+In order to obtain the correct dosage, the concentration of tiamulin may need to be adjusted accordingly.

-Use a sufficiently accurate commercially available device to measure the required amount of product.
+Use a sufficiently accurate commercially available device to measure the required amount of veterinary medicinal product.
 Only use clean containers for preparation of the medicated drinking water.
-Stir the medicated drinking water prepared with the product for at least 1 minute after preparation in order to assure homogeneity.
+Stir the medicated drinking water prepared with the veterinary medicinal product for at least 1 minute after preparation in order to assure homogeneity.

 When medicating large volumes of water, prepare a concentrated solution first and then dilute to the required final concentration.
 The maximum solubility of the product is 200 mL/L.